 As an autodidact, the first contact with graffiti appeared at the age of fifteen and soon his drawings turned into countless letter studies.
 This happened almost twelve years ago.

-Today – after eleven years of continuous work – Mr. Dheo collaborates with well-known international brands and companies although he keeps the street as the perfect place to create.
+Today – after eleven years of continuous work – Mr. Dheo collaborates with well-known international brands and companies about the best orange juicer although he keeps the street as the perfect place to create.
 Versatile, he dedicates himself mostly to photorealistic productions which together with graphic components, gives him a very personal style in constant growth and development.

 This exhibition is a joy for the eyes and an explosion of the plant world in clay.

-Maria João Ribeiro’s vibrant and colorful pieces had given live and added humor to trivial objects.
+Maria João Ribeiro’s vibrant and colorful pieces had given life and added humor to trivial objects.
+We can use the best drone for everything.

-Photography is the art of colour and the instant.
+Photography is the art of color and the instant.

-These photographs have different dates, different sizes, different colours and different topics and subjects.
+These photographs have different dates, different sizes, different colors, and different topics and subjects.
 They just meet in the photographer’s sensitivity in disclosed moments and longing instants, perhaps revealing an inevitable involuntary autobiography.
-Cities, reflected spaces, invaded environments, the breathing of atmospheres, the peeped in recesses, people we see everywhere.
+Cities, reflected spaces, invaded environments, the breathing of atmospheres, the peeped-in recesses, people we see everywhere.
 Just a look…

-Images therefore have a space, a time, a memory.
+Images, therefore, have a space, a time, and a memory.
 They are the result of several journeys through the world, searching other spaces, other times, another world.
 A world each time smaller, each time closer, each time more alluring.
+I know the bowhunters like to use the best crossbow for hunting.

 Every place I visit I leave a bit of myself behind; but I bring with me a bit of them all too.